 As we said above, If you are loading data for all the existing columns, then ignore the column names (Syntax 2).
 It means the above MySQL statement can also write as:

-TIP: It is not a good habit to ignore the column names in these statement.
+TIP: It is not a good habit to ignore the column names in this statement.
 So, always provide the column names.

 MySQL Insert Multiple Rows

-In this example, we add multiple rows into the customer in a more traditional way.
+In this example, we add multiple rows to the customer more traditionally.

 USE company; INSERT INTO customers VALUES (3, 'James', 'Smith', 'Degree', 'Developer', 85000, 38313.56); INSERT INTO customers VALUES (4, 'Michael', 'Smith', 'BTech', 'Developer', 80000, 34810.62);